 Some Family Minded Uses

-There are several tax advantages associated with certain kinds of trusts.
+With certain kinds of trusts, there are several tax advantages associated.
 Those advantages aside, here are some family minded uses for consideration:

 - Encouraging grandchildren to attend college by setting up education trusts.